eman-on/smargroP/Digitals_Checker/readme.md

- In the "Parameters" part (picture 3) the program shows all layers that has any difference with layer from qualifier by parameters:
+ In the "Parameters" part (picture 3) the program shows all layers with parameters that differ from qualifier:

  ![Image of parameters](https://github.com/eman-on/smargroP/blob/master/Digitals_Checker/pres/params.jpg)